 Call it what you want; distracted driving, carelessness, reckless driving, inattention, or just plain dumb.
 To focus your attention away from the road and the safety of others, those who spend time looking at their Facebook are putting all of us at risk of injury.

 It’s the Law in Most All States

 In response to what we all witness every day, North Carolina passed a law in 2009 and modified it in 2012, making it unlawful to text or read email while driving §20-137.4A.
 It obviously has not worked.
 Violation of this statute is the equivalent of a speeding ticket, a class 2 misdemeanor punishable by fine, and up to 60 days in jail.
 Haven’t ever heard of a judge imposing a jail sentence for this behavior, but it is theoretically possible.

 Of note, the very end of the statute says that a violation of the statute is not allowed to be used as evidence of negligence per se (as a matter of law).

 In other words, the fact that the other driver had their nose and eyes focused on Facebook or whatever else was so important, can be used as some evidence of carelessness or negligence, but it is not automatic.
 Just something for a judge or jury to consider if your injury case must go to trial.
 As a practical matter, most jurors would frown upon hearing that the driver’s attention was diverted to their cell phone and away from traffic and likely conclude this to be negligence on their part.
 But, it is mind-boggling that it would still be a question.

 Under 18 in North Carolina has Stricter Laws

-Violation of either provision does not establish negligence as a matter of law, but would be considered as evidence by a jury of negligent conduct under the other rules that apply to all drivers to keep a proper lookout.
+Violation of either provision does not establish negligence as a matter of law.
+Still, it would be considered evidence by a jury of negligent conduct under the other rules that apply to all drivers to keep a proper lookout.